Rosetta Loreta Interior October 08th, 2017

 Edda Braune Living Room October 08th, 2017

-Edda Braune Bedroom September 15th, 2017
+Edda Braune Bedroom September 18th, 2017

-Orlene Lefebvre Bedroom September 15th, 2017
+Orlene Lefebvre Bedroom September 18th, 2017

 The first time I saw a really fun kids' bed was in the 1980s on the show Silver Spoons starring a very young Ricky Schroder and Jason Bateman.
 Little Ricky's bed was a white racecar and every kid wanted one (we also wanted that train he rode around the manse).
 Today the racecars have been upgraded to high‐end Ferrari models and other thematic beds have followed suit from boats to wrestling rings.
 See if you can find one that might ease your time‐for‐bed struggles.
 A small car is a great transitional bed between crib and big‐boy bed (perhaps a future Ferrari).
 I am sounding sexist; of course a car can inspire your little Danica Patrick or Lella Lombardi wannabes too.
 Have fun with the bed and let it inspire the rest of the room.
 In this case the car is parked in swinging London.
 An overnight pit stop here with a hideaway loft overhead has all the fun of a motor speedway.
 A wall mural is a simpler way to put hot rods into context.
 Let you child count down the years until that driver's test with a mural of your hometown (in this case Atlanta).
 Canopy beds were invented to keep out cold drafts hundreds of years ago and royalty enjoyed them.
 Today they are still fit for a little princess.
 Nautical style can give bunk beds a boat‐cabin feel; a porthole window and marine lights add to the look.
 Bunk beds can take on all kinds of structures.
 Secret treehouse fort meets sleepy time in these tucked‐away bunk beds.